sukhik/mood/posts/thirdpost.md

 ## Social Pairing, Business History and My Vision for the Future

-I created <a href="https://nargis.netlify.app/">nargis</a>, <a href="https://sukhigwal.wixsite.com/gkyr">gkyr,</a>, and <a href="https://www.instagram.com/austinayurveda/">austin ayurveda to showcase my ideas.
+I created <a href="https://nargis.netlify.app/">nargis</a>, <a href="https://sukhigwal.wixsite.com/gkyr">gkyr,</a> and <a href="https://www.instagram.com/austinayurveda/">austin ayurveda</a> to showcase my ideas.

 nargis is my devotion to my culture and identity where I can examine related topics. gkyr is a wellness spa, clinic and practice space, and austin ayurveda is a service I want to to venture into and likely the easiest way to enter into this territory.

 In the past I created @kesarsport and @kikichandni.
 Kesar Sport was a concept (American Ayurveda Health Beauty Concept Contemporary Wellness Adaptive Beauty Acceptance Inner Reason Energy) and KIKI CHANDNI was a concept (Namaskar.
 Skincare and Beauty Sleep Technology) to play with modern applications of brand, product, and potentially technology.
-I wanted to see what worked but when I found that "austinayurveda" was available on ig, I went for it.
-I'm going to build some content into this handle, self-study and report into nargis, and take steps to build gkyr.
+I wanted to see what worked.
+When I saw "austinayurveda" was available on ig, I went for it.
+I'm going to play with creating social media content, while self-studying and reporting into nargis, and take steps to build gkyr.
+I have been thinking about teaching yoga since 2016 but I have been in school.

 For the first two weeks of June, this is definitely it.
 I feel a lot better after unloading.
 I carry this all around me all the time.
 I am so glad to get it out.